UMM-CSci/senior-seminar/_seminars/fall2025/index.md

 The CSci discipline invites you to Fall 2025 Senior Seminar conference on Wednesday November 12th and Thursday November 13th 6-8pm in Sci 3610.

-Many thanks to the alumni reviewers who provided feedback for this semester students: Paul Friederichsen, Tom Harren, Melissa Helgeson, Richard Lussier, Skatje Myers, Joseph Thelen, Chineng Vang, and Joseph Walbran
+Many thanks to the alumni reviewers who provided feedback for this semester students: Paul Friederichsen, Tom Harren, Melissa Helgeson, Richard Lussier, Skatje Myers, Joseph Thelen, Chineng Vang, and Joseph Walbran.